bSI-InfraRoom/IFC-infra-unit-test/Georeferencing-Survey-12d-3/readme.md

 This scenario covers the following new concepts and/or IFC entities:

 -  `IfcComplexProperty`
--  `IfcPropertySetSingleValue` with `IfcPropertySetSingleValue.Nominalvalue` IFCLABEL
+-  `IfcPropertySingleValue` with `IfcPropertySingleValue.Nominalvalue` IFCLABEL
--  `IfcPropertySetSingleValue` with `IfcPropertySetSingleValue.Nominalvalue` IFCREAL
+-  `IfcPropertySingleValue` with `IfcPropertySingleValue.Nominalvalue` IFCREAL

 ### Supporting files